How to apply for information

 - Personal records regardless of when created.

-- If you are a staff member, personnel records created from a date 3 years before commencement of the 1997 act.
+- If you are a staff member, personnel records created from 3 years before commencement of the 1997 act.

 - A right to access to reasons for decisions made by Clare County Council directly affecting yourself.